1054-Daniel-Felleman-Revature-Swag-Shop/RevatureShopFrontend/README.md

-# Revature Swag Shop: Back End
+# Revature Swag Shop: Front End

 The Revature Swag shop is an employee accessible merchandise store that was built from scratch and uses a microservice architecture.
 As a revature employee, you can login to the shop and view your RevCoins (the shop currency) history.
 An employee can exchange these RevCoins for the various goods the shop offers.